NOTE – ALL CONFINED SPACE PERMITS REQUIRE AT LEAST 24 HOURS NOTICE TO OEMS VIA E-MAIL AT SAFETY@UMW.EDU OR AT 540-654-2108.

 - Shop Supervisor will assign an attendant

-- Shop Supervisor will verify all paper work to be valid and in order.
+- Shop Supervisor will verify all paperwork to be valid and in order.

 - Shop Supervisor will notify safety office upon completion of work

-- OEMS will notify Fredericksburg Fire Dept. and UMW Police Dept. upon Completion of tasks and area has been resecured.
+- OEMS will notify Fredericksburg Fire Dept. and UMW Police Dept. upon Completion of tasks and area has been secured.

-The University of Mary Washington follows the procedures to evaluate each permit space before entry according to 1910.146(c)(5)(ii)(C).
+UMW follows the procedures to evaluate each permit space before entry according to 1910.146(c)(5)(ii)(C).
 This includes testing the internal atmosphere with a calibrated direct-reading instrument for oxygen content, flammable gases and vapors, and potential toxic air contaminants.
 We also periodically test the atmosphere of the space to ensure that the continuous ventilation is preventing the accumulation of a hazardous atmosphere.

-According to 1910.146(c)(5)(ii)(H), University of Mary Washington verifies that the space is safe for entry and that the pre-entry measures required by 1910.146(c)(5)(ii) have been taken.
+According to 1910.146(c)(5)(ii)(H), UMW verifies that the space is safe for entry and that the pre-entry measures required by 1910.146(c)(5)(ii) have been taken.
 A written certification that contains the date, location of the space, and signature of the person providing the certification will be visible during the time of actual entry.
 UMW is responsible for verifying these procedures.
 The certification is made before entry and is available to each employee entering the space.

-According to 1910.146(c)(5)(iii),University of Mary Washington documents the basis for determining that all hazards in a permit space have been eliminated, through a certification that contains the date, location of the space, and signature of the person making the determination.
-The University is responsible for documenting this information.
+According to 1910.146(c)(5)(iii), UMW documents the basis for determining that all hazards in a permit space have been eliminated, through a certification that contains the date, location of the space, and signature of the person making the determination.
+UMW is responsible for documenting this information.
 The certification is available to each employee entering the space.

-To ensure the safety and health of our employees, the University provides appropriate equipment to all employees who work in or near our permit spaces.
+To ensure the safety and health of our employees, the University provides appropriate equipment to all employees who work in or near our permit required confined spaces.
 According to 1910.146(k)(3)(i), each authorized entrant will use a chest or full body harness, with a retrieval line attached at the center of the entrant’s back near shoulder level.